duramaanu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execution permission to owner
 Script that sets the permission to the file hello Script that sets the mode of the file hello
- Script that sets the mode of the file hello the same as ollehs mode Script that adds execute permission to all subdirectories of current dir Script that creates a directory called my_dir with perm 751 Script that changes the group owner to school for the file hello
+Script that sets the mode of the file hello the same as ollehs mode Script that adds execute permission to all subdirectories of current dir Script that creates a directory called my_dir with perm 751 Script that changes the group owner to school for the file hello Script that changes owner to vincent & group owner to staff